 THE RAILWAY MUSEUM

 "The E engine is a huge steam engine built in wood.
-Children may climb into the fifteen-metre engine which has an instrument panel, firebox, combustion chamber and ashpan.
+Children can climb into the fifteen-meter-long engine which has an instrument panel, firebox, combustion chamber, and ash pan.
 Through play, children get a sense of how a steam engine is put together.
-Our young visitors can also climb up the 8 meter tall water tower next to it and experience the whoosh when they slide down."
+Our young visitors can also climb up the 8-meter-tall water tower next to it and experience the whoosh when they slide down."

-The object is to make the children hungry for more knowledge while they play.
-At the same time, the parents get the chance to take a closer look at the Museum.
-Inside the exhibition, you will find the real huge E 994 steam engine and there is also a functioning supply plant with a water crane.
+The objective is to make the children hungry for more knowledge while they play.
+At the same time, the parents get the chance to take a closer look at the museum.
+Inside the exhibition, you will find the real E 994 steam engine and there is also a functioning supply plant with a water crane.

 The tower of the playground has two big slides and is over 6 meters tall.

-The train is designed like a real train with many details from the outside to the inside.
+The train is designed like a real train with many intricate details on both the outside and inside.

 A LOCOMOTIVE YOU'RE ALLOWED TO PLAY ON